 Marketing is an investment.
 It’s important you create a budget to make sure you reach the goals outlined in your marketing plan.
 Understanding your metrics and, for example, knowing your lifetime customer value (LCV) or how much your average customer is worth, means you can easily work out how much you can spend to get each new sale.
 This information will enable you to achieve profitability, grow your business and increase sales.

 Depending on your target market, you’ll need to decide which marketing methods you’re going to use to promote your product or service and why.
 You may want to create a presence at trade fairs and exhibitions with a customised roller banner, deliver impact at a key meeting with a professionally printed presentation folder or shoot to the top of Google with SEO.

 To identify opportunities

 It’s important to keep your eyes open for potential growth opportunities.
 You can do this using the SWOT analysis strategic planning tool.
 This useful method will help you better understand the strengths and weaknesses of any marketing scheme.
 It will also outline the possible external opportunities and threats open to you.
-Address each section separately and combine the information strategically to create an even more powerful tool to support your marketing plan.
+Address each section separately and combine the information to create a powerful tool to support your marketing plan.

 To manage change

 To help your business progress effectively, it’s worthwhile reviewing your marketing plan on a regular basis.
 This is to check that you’re on target and make any necessary revisions and adjustments if circumstances change.
-Alterations to business performance, customer behaviour and the economic climate will all impact your marketing plan, so don’t be afraid to tackle changes head on and adapt to survive.
+Alterations to business performance, customer behaviour and the economic climate will all impact your marketing plan.
+Don’t be afraid to tackle changes head-on and adapt to survive.